AGENTS

 | Managed browser cache | Stable install location under the Extension.js browser cache |

-| Deterministic runtime | Consistent binaries for repeatable local runs and automation |
+| Repeatable runtime | Consistent binaries for repeatable local runs and automation |

 | Cross-browser setup | One command flow for Chrome, Chromium, Edge, and Firefox |